modestman/tdlib-swift/td-xcframework/README.md

-# How to make xcframefork from TDLib
+# How to make static xcframefork from TDLib

 Clone the [tdlib](https://github.com/tdlib/td) repo.
 Go to the `td/example/ios` directory.